anvan882/anvan882/README.md

 🎓 Computer Science @ SFSU | Expected Graduation: Spring 2025

 🚀 Currently learning Frontend development through a Udemy course.
-Passionate about building efficient and scalable applications.
+Passionate about building efficient and scalable applications to become a Full-Stack Developer.

 🎮 Outside of coding, I enjoy gaming, working out, and watching anime.
 Always open to connecting and sharing ideas!